Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Application to highly anisotropic and high contrast 2D composites

 To stress-test generalization, we consider ten binary microstructures sampled from an independent diffusion-based image generator (completely disjoint from the cosine-threshold family used for training).
 We can evaluate image-only inference by feeding a binary microstructure image $\ull{\chi}\in\{0,1\}^{N_{x_1}\times N_{x_2}}$ directly into the convolutional trunk and regressor, followed by the spectral back-transform.
 The predictor is

 where $\cC_\theta$ is the periodic convolutional trunk, $\cM_\theta$ the MLP head producing the normalized DOFs $\ulWH{\xi}$, and $\cS$ the spectral normalization.
-This path requires a single forward pass.
-Figure~\ref{fig:mech2d_ood_direct} shows ten diffusion-generated test images (top) and the corresponding plane-strain Young's modulus surfaces $E(\theta)$ (bottom), comparing ground truth (solid) versus direct \VRNet{} predictions (dashed).
+This path requires a single forward pass. \Cref{fig:mech2d_ood_direct} shows ten diffusion-generated test images (top) and the corresponding plane-strain Young's modulus surfaces $E(\theta)$ (bottom), comparing ground truth (solid) versus direct \VRNet{} predictions (dashed).
 Despite pronounced out-of-distribution features (e.g., very slender beams, sharp junctions), the predicted $E(\theta)$ curves closely track the ground truth in both shape and level at most angles.
 The relative Frobenius errors at the tensor level are modestly higher than on the in-distribution data, consistent with the geometric gap between these images and the training manifold.
 However, all predictions remain strictly admissible by construction.
 Practically, this enables the instant screening of arbitrary microstructure images with a single model evaluation, while preserving physical guarantees.
 Additionally, when new input data becomes available, the existing model appears to be a good candidate for transfer learning, as it can be refined at a much lower cost than when starting from a random initialization.

-In order to systematically investigate the sensitivity of the surrogate to the threshold parameter $\tau$, we fix a random amplitude matrix $\ull{A}$ and sweep $\tau$ over 100 values from 0 to 1, rendering $\ull{\chi}(\;\cdot\;;\ull{A},\tau)$ and computing both the homogenized tensor $\ol{\ull{C}}$ and the \VRNet{} prediction $\widehat{\ol{\ull{C}}}$.
-For each $\tau$, we track the relative Frobenius error $\cE_\mathsf{F}(\ol{\ull{C}}, \WH{\ol{\ull{C}}})$ and compare it against a classical Mori-Tanaka estimate built from the volume fraction and a spherical Eshelby tensor.
-Figure~\ref{fig:mech2d_threshold_sweep} (top-left) shows that the \VRNet{} maintains sub-percent errors for almost the entire path; only two prominent spikes appear.
-In contrast, the Mori-Tanaka estimate begins reasonably at low fractions but degrades sharply as $\tau$ increases: once the inclusion topology ceases to resemble well-separated, non-interacting particles (assumptions underlying Mori-Tanaka estimates), its error grows and eventually becomes unacceptable.
-This behavior is expected in high-contrast media where connectivity and shape effects dominate the effective stiffness.
+In order to systematically investigate the sensitivity of the surrogate to the threshold parameter $\tau$, we fix a random amplitude matrix $\ull{A}$ and sweep $\tau$ over 100 values from 0 to 1, rendering $\ull{\chi}(\;\cdot\;;\ull{A},\tau)$ and computing both the homogenized tensor $\ol{\ull{C}}$ and the surrogate predictions $\widehat{\ol{\ull{C}}}$.
+We compare two surrogates, the vanilla surrogate and the \VRNet{} and include a classical Mori-Tanaka estimate (volume fraction with spherical Eshelby tensor) as a geometry-agnostic baseline.